ror-community/ror-site/content/blog/2022-08-31-name-metadata-in-ror.md

 ### Name variations

 Many ROR records include translations of the organization's name in multiple languages, or shortened or alternate versions of the primary name.
 We sometimes receive requests to remove these variations from the record.
 However, our general practice is to retain these variations.
 As discussed throughout this piece, the metadata in ROR serves to support discovery and disambiguation; it is not meant to serve as the canonical name authority for a given organization.
-If there is evidence of research associated with those versions of the name, the metadata in ROR therefore reflects this.
+If there is evidence of research associated with those versions of the name, the metadata in ROR reflects this.

 ## Future directions for name metadata in ROR